-Regeneration Zone - Area designated in the Land and Planning Policies Document with City Centre 'quarters'.
+Regeneration Zone - Area designated in the Land and Planning Policies Documentcharacterised by an under use of land, generally poor environment and poor linkages.
+The City-Centre Time and Place Plan and Part 2 Local Plan replaces City Centre regeneration zones with City Centre 'quarters'.
 Area referred to in the Core Strategy, characterised by an under use of land, generally poor environment and poor linkages.
 The City Centre Time and Place Plan and the LAPP replaces City Centre regeneration zones with City Centre 'quarters' and the Waterside area.